gurrrrrrett3/light/docs/index.md

 - Batching, to pack all of your data efficiently together each frame.

-- Serializes your data into buffers statically, so your types will be fully validated.
+- Serializes your data into buffers with static type validation, so you always get the **type** you expect.

 - Lets you broadcast large unreliable messages for tasks such as character replication or neck cframes.